Guide: Your Optimal Free Prize Request in 2026

 • A serious follow-up.
 The relationship does not stop at the delivery of the prize.

 The rest is execution.
 Careful, methodical, sometimes patient.
-It is less spectacular than a large sponsorship campaign, but it is often much more effective when quick engagement is needed, with few resources, and without damaging the company's image.
+It’s less spectacular than a large sponsorship campaign, but it’s often much more effective when you need to engage quickly, with limited resources, and without damaging the company’s image.

 Building an Unfailing Internal Argument

-Before writing to a single external partner, you must secure the file internally.
+Before writing to a single external partner, you need to secure the file internally.
 This is often where success is determined.
-A poorly framed request for free prizes comes off as an improvised initiative.
-A request supported by a clear argument appears as a cost-controlled engagement project.
+A poorly framed request for free prizes comes across as an improvised initiative.
+A request backed by a clear argument is seen as a controlled engagement project.

 Speaking to Management with the Right Words

-Avoid the "fun animation" register.
+Avoid the "nice animation" register.
 In a management committee, this vocabulary weakens the case.
-Instead, talk about cross-mobilization, collective ritual, employee experience, employer visibility, and local or supplier partnerships.
+Instead, talk about cross mobilization, collective ritual, employee experience, employer visibility, and local or supplier partnerships.

 The point is not to oversell.
-The point is to present the operation as a structured action, with minimal direct expenses and a framed execution.
+The point is to present the operation as a structured action, with minimal direct expenses and a controlled execution.

 Here are the angles that work best: